 The parseDate()

-function takes an ISO 8601-formatted date string (an international standard) and returns it as a date object.
+function takes an ISO 8601 date string and returns it as a date object.
+This function is usually the best tool for creating “hard-coded” date objects in a Notion formula.

 parseDate(string)